fwupd/fwupd/plugins/tpm/README.md

 This plugin uses the tpm2-tss library to access the TPM.
 It requires access to `/sys/class/tpm` and optionally requires read only access to `/sys/kernel/security/tpm0/binary_bios_measurements`.

+## Version Considerations

+This plugin has been available since fwupd version `1.3.6`.